davegarvey/tyk-gateway-redis-sentinel-docker/README.md

         docker-compose up

    This will start outputting the logs into the terminal window.

+   The Gateway is configured to map port 8080 to the host, so make sure you're not already running a container on this port.

 2. In a new terminal window, update the scripts to be executable: